sensei-hacker/inavwiki/MSP-Navigation-Messages.md

 1. your choice, really.

 In general, flag is 0, unless it's the last point in a mission, in which case it is set to 0xa5 (165) (or 0x48 (72) for FBH WP).
-When waypoints are uploaded, the values are also returned by the FC, thus enabling the application to verify that the mission has been uploaded correctly.
+When waypoints are uploaded, the same data can also be requested from he FC, thus enabling the application to verify that the mission has been uploaded correctly.

 # Messages (Navigation related)